Libera-Chat/libera-chat.github.io/bylaws.md

    Members of either type may at any time switch between the two types of member status by notifying the board.
 The board are always quorum members.

+5. Any quorum member who, in any two full, consecutive calendar months, does not attend any Monthly General Meetings, becomes an ordinary member immediately after the end of the second such month.

-5. Membership is terminated if:
+6. Membership is terminated if:

    - The member withdraws their membership, or